5 Graphic Design Trends We Predict To Be Huge In 2017

 Modern Retro is the first prediction of the graphic design trends 2017 will bring.
 Now we aren’t talking about the old-old school retro inspired design from the early 1990’s-60’s.
 Modern retro takes us back just a small step to the 70’s, 80’s and 90’s.
 Yes, there’s a wave of nostalgia sweeping over us at the moment which doesn’t show any signs of drying up.
 This is also why we’re seeing reboots of the likes of ‘Fuller House’ and ‘Gilmore Girls’.
 There’s a warm, cheesy sort of comfort we get from The Tanner’s entering our living rooms once again with their life lessons and group hugs.

-Perhaps this movement has come about because all the kids from that generation are now all grown up and are not only the brand consumers but many are now running their own Graphic Design and Web Studios.
+Perhaps this movement has come about because all the kids from that generation are now all grown up and are not only the brand consumers but many are now running their own Graphic Design and Website Design Agencies.
 Or perhaps it’s because we all fell in love with ’Stranger Things’ and the 80’s nostalgia that it brought with it.
 So think early video games, bright colours (often neon) and abstract shapes.

 At a time of uncertainty with the current tumultuous social and political environment, it’s no wonder we’re seeking a bit of refuge with graphic design that provides some childhood comfort.
 The brightly coloured, optimistic colour palettes help to make us feel a little less like we’re in the upside down.